 People report being less happy when their minds are wandering, says Killingsworth.

 His advice, based on his research, is: Bring your attention back to what you’re doing, whatever it is, whether it’s painting or talking with someone.
 Be engaged.

-It’s simple to track valuable moments, which may had up to a greater sense of happiness over time, with Killingsworth’s project.
-Anyone can go to www.trackyourhappiness.org, download the app and do their own research, while contributing their input to the overall research.
+It’s simple to track valuable moments, which may have up to a greater sense of happiness over time, with Killingsworth’s project.
+Anyone can go to www.trackyourhappiness.org, download the app and do their own research while contributing their input to the overall research.

-Be Lighter – Let go of too much “stuff,” says Graham Hill, founder of LifeEdited, who downsized to 420-square-feet of carefully-designed living space.
+Let go of too much “stuff,” says Graham Hill, founder of LifeEdited, who downsized to 420 square feet of carefully-designed living space.

-Hill say giving up “stuff” adds up to gaining time and freedom.
-The most important part of letting go of unnecessary “stuff,” says Hill, is that it makes way to the real ingredients of happiness – memorable experiences and relationships.
+Hill says giving up “stuff” adds up to gaining time and freedom.
+The most important part of letting go of unnecessary “stuff,” says Hill, is that it makes way for the real ingredients of happiness – memorable experiences and relationships.

-Be Slow – “Too many people are hurrying through life instead of living it,” says Carl Honore, author of In Praise of Slowness.
-Just because western culture doesn’t respect “slow,” often judging it as lazy or stupid, is no reason to buy in to that perspective, he says.
+“Too many people are hurrying through life instead of living it,” says Carl Honore, author of In Praise of Slowness.
+Just because Western culture doesn’t respect “slow,” often judging it as lazy or stupid, is no reason to buy into that perspective, he says.

 Happiness comes from savoring the minutes and hours, about quality over quantity.
 Honore says there’s a right speed for everything, perhaps slow or medium, not just a one-speed called “rush.”

 He nudges us to question whether we’re living “…the fast life, instead of the good life.”

 Once we are aware of these choices that point toward happiness, we have the power to choose.
 We can choose to slow down the pace of life.
 We can say “no” when we really don’t want to take on another responsibility or another activity.